KabirCampwala/Article-Recommendation-System/README.md

     - [x] Update the articles page to be similar to this ![https://blog.cassidoo.co/](image.png)
     - [x] The header and footer inspiration can be taken from [blog.cassidoo.co](https://blog.cassidoo.co/)
     - Update the footer with the following information:
-        - [x] Change title of project to CurioSift (title will be at the top of the stack)
+        - [x] Change title of project to ArticleScout (title will be at the top of the stack)
         - [x] Add names of all the team members (on the in the middle of the stack)
         - [x] Add name of the guide (at the bottom of the stack)